erew70/oot3d-save-modifier/README.md

+# Notice
+i just wanted to get it out, even if you didnt want to know.
+MM3D saves are handled completely differently from OOT3D saves, so the same saving implementation and/or bytes cannot be used with majoras mask.
+Do not even think about trying!

 # oot3d-save-modifier

 (Currently being worked on!)
 Ocarina of time 3d save modifier is a tool that mimics the saving of the game with extra options